jpacheco008/Currency-Exchanger/README.md

 https://wireframe.cc/ux3pX0

 - **MVP**:

-..*Functioning drop down list of the currencies avialable ..*accurate exchange rate displayed in respect with the daily exchange rate
+1. Functioning drop down list of the currencies avialable
+2. Accurate exchange rate displayed in respect with the daily exchange rate

 - **Post-MVP**:
-..*use historical data to graph fluxations in the exchange rate ..*little trivia question asking if the exchange rate is higher or lower in comparrison to another currency type
+1. Use historical data to graph fluxations in the exchange rate
+2. little trivia question asking if the exchange rate is higher or lower in comparrison to another currency type

 - **Goals**:
 11/10: Complete base index and CSS